 A social group is a collection of people who interact with each other and share similar characteristics and a sense of unity.
 That is why it is important to choose the social group that is best for you.
 Look for people who will bring out the best in you, encourage you and always have your best interest in mind.
 They may offer constructive criticism that will benefit you.
 Remember, we may not always agree with each other but we shouldn’t disengage.
 Avoid negative people and fault-finders.
 Joining the wrong crowd may even cause you undue stress and depression.

 Being part of social groups or support groups improves your social connectedness.
-Professional or business groups offer support, growth, mentoring and connections.
-If you are a mom, you can join support groups that caters to your specific need like moms with special needs kids, breastfeeding moms, homeschooling moms, work-at-home moms, parent-teacher groups etc. Religious or Bible Study Groups encourage discipleship, mentoring, fellowshipping, and even counseling to some extent.
+Professional or business groups offer support, growth, mentoring, and connections.
+If you are a mom, you can join support groups that cater to your specific need like moms with special needs kids, breastfeeding moms, homeschooling moms, work-at-home moms, parent-teacher groups, etc. Religious or Bible Study Groups encourage discipleship, mentoring, fellowshipping, and even counseling to some extent.

-For years, I have been building my network of social groups.
-To date, I have my discipleship group in church, my two business groups, my professional group, and family.
+For years, I have been building my network of social groups, especially as a leadership development trainer who needs to interact with many people of various personalities and backgrounds.
+To date, I have my discipleship group in church, my two business groups, my professional group, and my family.
 Yes, family is my most important social group.
-These groups have a positive influence in specific areas of my personal and professional life.
-I share my experiences with them and at the same time learn more from theirs.
+These groups have had a positive influence in specific areas of my personal and professional life.
+I share my experiences with them and at the same time learn more from them.
 In the age of social media and selfies, it is very hard to find true and sincere friends offline.
-Find your crew, gang, troop, posse or pack and make meaningful connections.
+Find your crew, gang, troop, posse, or pack and make meaningful connections.